Veynah/KaliLinux/README.md

 You'll see this:<br>
 <img src='./img/3.whoami.png' width=30%><br>
 I'm going to explain how to log in as root after explaining the other commands shown of the previous screenshot.<br>
+But for the note root is the gigachad of the linux system.<br>
 <br>The:
 ```
 ls